 How to leave a financial legacy for the next generation?

 Leaving a financial legacy starts long before you enter the twilight years of your life.
-When you have children, you want to inculcate sound financial values in the next generation, including being prudent with your money and learning important money lessons early.
+If you have children, you can start by instilling financial literacy and responsible money habits.

 You also need to safeguard your loved ones with a financial legacy that will enable them to continue their current standard of living and to pay for important big-ticket items before your children are able to start working after they finish schooling.
 This safety net should include a payout that takes care of your home loan and other outstanding personal debt, as well as tertiary education funds for your children.

 This highlights the importance of having adequate life insurance coverage for the amount they will need.
-For example, policies such as AIA Guaranteed Protect Plus (IV) or AIA Secure Flexi Term will provide liquidity to your beneficiaries should the unforeseen happen to you.
-This way, they are not forced to sell off the family home or other illiquid investments in order to continue paying for their daily lives.
+For example, policies such as AIA Guaranteed Protect Plus (IV) or AIA Secure Flexi Term will provide your family financial liquidity should the unforeseen happen to you.
+This way, they are not forced to sell off important assets like the family home or other illiquid investments.

 You can also tailor the distribution of your assets such that you can achieve two objectives: 1) leave the right assets to the right beneficiaries who will know how to manage those assets; and 2) use your life insurance payout to offset differences in the nominal value of how much you leave each beneficiary.